ekim22/internapp-tests/README.md

 # GGC InternApp Tests (Pytest/Selenium)
 Tests written using Pytest and Selenium in Python 3.9.
 They were made to automate the functional testing of account, document, and application operations.

+## Installing Test Environment
+You must have a Conda environment management system (e.g. Anaconda3 or Miniconda3) installed on your system.
+Then you may download this repo and run the ``conda env create -f environment.yml`` command to install the package dependencies.
+You can verify that the new environment was installed correctly by running the ``conda env list`` command and seeing "internapp-pytest" listed as an environment.
+Activate the environment by running ``conda activate internapp-pytest`` before initiating a test run using pytest.

+Note: the default target for this test suite is localhost:8000.
+Ensure the internapp is running at this address or you may supply an argument to the --server option on the command line if the app exists on a different address (e.g. --server="localhost:8004" if the app is running on port 8004).

 ## Account tests
 [Test_signup.py](test_signup/test_signup.py) tests the signup feature by randomizing an email and password and filling out the other necessary fields and asserting that the page has navigated to /home.
 Failure would imply a change to the codebase is interfering with this essential operation.